 To me being a driving instructor has never been just a job.
 I remember phoning up schools and asking if there was any way I could start sooner even though I wasn’t old enough.
 These schools got pretty tired of me calling up but I was very keen.
 To start with I even did free lessons for a few years before I started teaching professionally just to gain experience.

 The day before I was due to take my final exam to become a driving instructor something happened.
-I was out practising with my instructor trainer when a yob walking down the street thought it’d be funny to throw a brick at us.
+I was out practising with my instructor trainer on a driving lesson when a yob walking down the street thought it’d be funny to throw a brick at us.
 The brick smashed the side window where I was sitting and hit me on the head.
 It was lucky I wasn’t injured more than just having a cut above my eye.
 My car wasn’t in shape for taking a test now that it was damaged.

 What’s funny is that it wasn’t the brick that did most of the damage to my car.
 My trainer, a very experienced instructor, tried to turn the car around and go after the yob.
 Unfortunately he didn’t follow one of the basic rules of reversing (looking out the back window) and drove straight into a lamppost!